kren333/Hangman/README.md

             - the word itself
     - ideas:
         - group by answer content to get number of times each answer has been submitted
-        - make a login to store user information
     - a secret password that j brings you somewhere else!

 BUGS